What You Need To File Your Taxes, On One Sheet

 It’s that time of year again: tax season!
 Whether you’re filing taxes yourself or hiring a professional, getting your tax documents organized can help speed up the process.

-In this article, we'll break down the exact documents you'll need to prepare your taxes in 2020.
+In this article, we'll break down the exact documents you'll need to prepare your taxes from 2020.
 We even created a simple tax preparation checklist to help get you started!

 Download Tax Checklist (PDF)